 To operate high-available and resilient applications, you need a highly-available and resilient data plane.
 An elastic data plane ensures that Kubernetes can scale and heal your applications automatically.
 A resilient data plane consists of two or more worker nodes, can grow and shrink with the workload, and automatically recover from failures.

-You have two choices for worker nodes with EKS: EC2 instances and Fargate.
 If you choose EC2 instances, you can manage the worker nodes yourself or use EKS managed node groups.
-You can have a cluster with a mix of managed, self-managed worker nodes, and Fargate.
+You can have a cluster with a mix of Auto Mode, managed, self-managed worker nodes, and Fargate.

-The preferred way to scale EC2 worker nodes is by using
+The preferred way to scale EC2 worker nodes (if not using EKS Auto Mode where this is performed

 Recommendations